ThatsAMorais/morais-farmers-market/design.md

 The technical knowledge required to operate the system could be decreased if better management tools were provided for adding new specials, modifying products, etc.

+### API Documentation

+There are a handful of API's and its a no-brainer to have a more comprehensive documentation of thi system than just this document and the code itself.

 ### Specials Microservice

 Breaking out the coupons/specials to a micro-service, which I might like to write in Go, would allow for the gritty details of parsing and 3rd party noise to be extracted from the otherwise straight-forward API layer.